Services Pricing Work Studio Team Blog Contact Start a project

 A citation is a witness statement.

 One directory says the business exists here.
 Another confirms the same phone.
 A chamber profile supports the category.
-A review platform connects the business to customer experience.
-A social profile gives current proof of life.
+A review platform connects the business to lived customer experience.
+A social profile gives current proof of life — a heartbeat the algorithm can feel.
+No single witness proves the case.
+Assembled, they create corroboration, and corroboration is what earns confidence.

-This is especially important for businesses without huge brand demand.
-A famous restaurant may be recognized despite messy data.
-A newer clinic, salon, contractor, or agency does not have that luxury.
-It must earn machine confidence through clean repetition.
+This matters most for businesses without enormous brand demand.
+A famous restaurant may be recognized despite messy data, because the world already knows it exists; recognition papers over the gaps.
+A newer clinic, salon, contractor, or agency has no such cushion.
+It must earn machine confidence through clean repetition, one honest listing at a time.

-This is the local search version of The Code of Consistency.
-The brand guideline asks designers to stop improvising the logo.
-The citation ledger asks the internet to stop improvising the business facts.
+This is the local-search cousin of The Code of Consistency.
+A brand guideline asks designers to stop improvising the logo; the citation ledger asks the internet to stop improvising the business facts.
+The discipline is identical.
+Only the canvas changes — from a brand book to the open web.

 Many citation problems are not spelling problems.
-They are category problems.
+They are category problems, and they are more strategic than they look.

-A company may describe itself differently across platforms: marketing agency, web designer, advertising agency, SEO service, graphic designer.
-Sometimes that spread is useful.
-Often it dilutes the business’s strongest local relevance.
+A company may describe itself differently across platforms: marketing agency here, web designer there, advertising agency, SEO service, graphic designer, all depending on who filled out the form and when.
+Sometimes that spread is useful breadth.
+Just as often it dilutes the business’s strongest local relevance, spreading a finite signal across too many rooms so it is thin in the one that matters.

 The correct question is not, “How many categories can we claim?”

-It is, “Which categories best match the searches we deserve to win?”
+It is, “Which categories best match the searches we actually deserve to win?”

 Local SEO often fails because of ghosts.

-An old office address still appears in a directory.
-A previous phone number lives on a forgotten listing.
-A closed branch has not been marked closed.
-A moved business still exists in the memory of the web.
+An old office address still haunts a directory.
+A previous phone number lives on in a forgotten listing that outranks your current one.
+A closed branch was never marked closed.
+A moved business still exists in the long, patient memory of the web, and the web is slow to grieve.

-These ghosts confuse customers and machines.
-They also create practical damage: wrong directions, missed calls, duplicate profiles, and reviews attached to the wrong place.
+These ghosts confuse customers and machines in equal measure.
+They also cause concrete, countable damage: wrong directions, missed calls, duplicate profiles that fracture your authority, and reviews attached to the wrong place — praise you earned, filed under an address you left years ago.

-The cleanup is not glamorous, but it is concrete:
+The exorcism is not glamorous, but it is concrete:

 Find old listings.